Mayank-01x/Object-Detection/README.md

-# 🧠 Real-Time Object Detection using YOLOv4 + Flask
+# 🧠 Real-Time Object Detection using YOLOv4 + OpenCV (Local Version)

-This project implements real-time object detection using **YOLOv4** and **OpenCV**, served via a lightweight **Flask** web app.
-It downloads the YOLOv4 weights at runtime and allows object detection via webcam, IP camera, or video input.
-Perfect for deployment on platforms like **Render**.
+This project implements **real-time object detection using YOLOv4** and **OpenCV**, running completely locally via your webcam.
+It includes a utility script to **auto-download YOLOv4 weights** and displays detection results in a live OpenCV window.

 ---

 ## 🔍 Features

 - ✅ Real-time object detection using YOLOv4 (Darknet)
-- 🧠 Uses OpenCV's DNN module (no Darknet compilation needed)
+- 🧠 Uses OpenCV's DNN module (no Darknet compilation or Flask needed)
-- 🔁 Auto-downloads `yolov4.weights` at runtime
+- 🔁 Auto-downloads `yolov4.weights` if not present
-- 🌐 Flask app for simple deployment
-- 🎥 Supports webcam, IP cam, or local video file
-- 🚀 Ready for cloud deployment (Render.com)
+- 💻 Runs entirely locally using your webcam
+- 🚫 No web deployment, no Flask, no external servers

 ---